chocolatemelt/Miscellaneous/Web/OntologyService/ProblemDefinition.md

 ===========================

 ###Goal:
 Design a and build a web service that could fit into a [Services Oriented Architecture](http://en.wikipedia.org/wiki/Service-oriented_architecture) which can manage an ontology as defined in the format specified below, and validate given objects against that ontology.
-For the sake of this program, "ontology" simply means the set of entities that are defied to exist in a given domain, the attributes that they have, and their hierarchical relationship.
+For the sake of this program, "ontology" simply means the set of entities that are defined to exist in a given domain, the attributes that they have, and their hierarchical relationship.

 ###Ontology format definition:
 The base ontology to be used in this program is in the accompanying file `ontology.json`.
 It contains a single JSON object which describes the objects, attributes, and relationship of various object types that we want to represent.
 Beyond the requirements of [the JSON format](http://json.org/) itself, there are some additional restrictions of the format which describe the data: